Move On When Ready Program

 Do my grades transfer or just the credit?

 Grades received by GPC students, if transferred to another USG institution, count towards their overall GPA (HOPE GPA) but do not count toward their cumulative GPA at the other school.

-All University System of Georgia colleges and universities will accept Dual Enrollment credits received at Georgia Perimeter College.
-Many other state colleges and universities will also accept the credits.
+Many other USG institutions, state colleges and universities will accept the credits.
 However, all colleges and universities have their own policies on the transfer of credits from other colleges.
-It is recommended that you talk with an admissions counselor at the college you are interested in to confirm their policy on acceptance of Dual Enrollment credits.
+It is recommended that you talk with an admissions counselor at the college you are interested in to confirm their policy on acceptance of MOWR credits.

 What is the difference between the JCard and the HigherOne Account card?

-The Access card is the ID card for GPC students, staff, and faculty.
+The JCard is the ID card for GPC students, staff, and faculty.
 It identifies you as a GPC student and is required to use the library facilities or attend college events or get a parking permit.
-It can be linked to a Wachovia bank account and used as a debit card?
-Or it can be loaded with money and used as a pre-paid credit card?
+It can be linked to a Wells Fargo checking account and used as an ATM card.
+Or it can be loaded with money and used on campus as a pre-paid debit card.

 The HigherOne card is the way GPC has chosen to return money to students.

 I lost my JCard card.
 What do I do?